Global and local helicity-preservation in the finite element discretization of magnetic relaxation: Abstract

 \section{Abstract}

 Magnetic relaxation drives plasma toward lower-energy equilibria under helicity constraints.
 In ideal magnetohydrodynamics (MHD), helicity is locally conserved, while resistive theories such as Taylor relaxation preserve only global helicity.
 This distinction has important implications for structure-preserving numerical methods.
-We compare three finite element formulations: an unconstrained scheme that does not conserve helicity, a mixed method based on finite element exterior calculus that preserves all local helicities, and a Lagrange multiplier approach that enforces only global helicity conservation.
-Numerical experiments on braided and knotted magnetic fields show that local helicity preservation prevents spurious reconnection and maintains nontrivial topology in ideal MHD or magneto-friction, whereas enforcing only global helicity allows further relaxation through local reconnection.
-Numerical results on magnetic knots and braids are provided.
-These results clarify how different levels of discrete helicity constraints influence magnetic relaxation and equilibrium structure in numerical computation.
+We compare three finite element formulations: an unconstrained scheme that does not conserve helicity, a mixed method based on finite element exterior calculus that preserves discrete local helicity on magnetically closed subdomains, and a Lagrange multiplier approach that enforces only global helicity conservation.
+Numerical experiments with magnetic knots and braids show that helicity-based constraints provide effective topological barriers when the relevant helicity-type invariant is nonzero, but do not fully characterize braided field-line topology when it vanishes.
+These results clarify both the strengths and the possible limitations of helicity-based structure-preserving finite element methods for magnetic relaxation.

 \begin{MSCcodes} 65N30, 65L60, 76W05 \end{MSCcodes}